perpetualintelligence/shared/src/PerpetualIntelligence.Protocols.Defaults/README.md

-﻿This package contains the cross-platform default implementations for Perpetual Intelligence L.L.C. managed services, frameworks, and tools.
+﻿This package contains the cross-platform default implementations for managed services, frameworks, and tools.
 Application owners can use these components to build low-level or foundational identity, collaboration, and cli elements.

 For more information see our [documentation](https://docs.perpetualintelligence.com/articles/repos/protocols/intro.html) or the GitHub [repo](https://github.com/perpetualintelligence/protocols).